cg-jl/dotfiles/README.md

 ![screenshot](./screenshots/nord.png)

-The theme is [nord-based](https://www.nordtheme.com/), check them out, the nord team is doing a great job!
+The theme is [nord based](https://www.nordtheme.com/), check them out, the nord team is doing a great job!
 Also, as a sidenote, disable your dark reader on the website, it'll mess up the colors.
 Use the night theme moon on the right corner of the page.

 I'm not sure if the license of my background file allows me to distribute it, so